PCB-RandNet: Rethinking Random Sampling for LIDAR Semantic Segmentation in Autonomous Driving Scene: Methodology

 \subsection{Loss and Sampling Consistency Loss}

 LiDAR semantic segmentation datasets often suffer from class imbalance problem.
 For example, in the SemanticKITTI dataset, the proportions of roads and sidewalks are hundreds of times larger than that of people and motorcycles.
-To handle this issue, we choose to use weighted cross-entropy loss function to better optimize these rare categories, which is formulated as,

-where $C$ is the total number of classes in the dataset, $\omega _{c}$ is the calculated weight of the $c$th class, $y_{c}$ and $\hat{y}_{c}$ denote the ground truth and prediction probability, respectively.
+To handle this issue, we choose to use weighted cross-entropy loss function to better optimize these rare categories, which is formulated as, where $C$ is the total number of classes in the dataset, $\omega _{c}$ is the calculated weight of the $c$th class, $y_{c}$ and $\hat{y}_{c}$ denote the ground truth and prediction probability, respectively.

-In addition, inspired by studies~\cite{wu2021r, li2022cpgnet}, we design a simple \textbf{Sampling Consistency Loss} to guide the model to learn the variability of different sampling methods, and enhance the model’s representation power by learning more diverse feature representations.
-Meanwhile it constrains the model to output a probability distribution as consistent as possible under different sampling methods.
-The formula for sampling consistency loss is defined as,